Oncologists and hematologists at Franciscan Health evaluate each case to focus on the best route of lymphoma treatment for you and your family.

 Lymphoma can be diagnosed by your doctor with a physical exam to check for swollen lymph nodes in your neck, armpit and groin or through the use of diagnostic imaging procedures like ultrasound, X-rays, CT(computed tomography) and PET (positron emission tomography).
 Blood and liver function tests and surgical tissue samples (biopsy) from a lymph node may be ordered to help determine if lymphoma cancer cells are present.

 Your cancer’s stage helps determine your prognosis and lymphoma treatment.
 At Franciscan Health we offer chemotherapy, radiation therapy and transplants of stem cells.
+We are also one of two programs in the state to offer CAR T-Cell Therapy in the treatment of large B-cell lymphoma.
 Our caring and qualified treatment teams utilize an interdisciplinary approach, including cancer doctors, nurses trained in infusion therapy, pharmacists who work directly with medical staff, social service staff and dietitians to help coordinate home aspects of treatment.